fantoruse/fantoruse/README.md

 </h1>

 ## Description
-4rd year student and was [_Astek_](https://www.epitech.eu/fr/actualites-evenements/lab-astek-art79/) at EPITECH Paris.
+Finish Epitech and was [_Astek_](https://www.epitech.eu/fr/actualites-evenements/lab-astek-art79/) at EPITECH Paris.
 Interested in a lot of things !
-- 🔭 I’m currently working on Epitech
 - 🌱 I’m currently learning Solidity
 - 💬 Ask me about my code
 - 📫 How to reach me: clement1.ruat@epitech.eu